Hossam86/design_patterns/SOILD/_soild_.md

 ## Interface Segregation Principle

 the idea here is to segregate parts of a complicated interface into separate parts to avoid forcing implementors to implement something they don't need.

+## Dependency Inversion Principle

+High-level modules should not depend on low-level modules.
+Both should depend on abstractions.
+Simply we can say dependencies on interfaces or base classes are better than dependencies on concrete types.